Billiard Home Page

 Exploration of the Sun

 Since the dawn of the space age, many satellites have been launched to observe the Sun.
 Most of these have operated from Earth orbit, although a number have been sent into various orbits around the Sun itself.
-Because of the extreme heat, no probe can actually enter or attempt to "land" on the Sun directly.
-One of the most interesting solar probes was Ulysses, which was first sent out to Jupiter in order to be slingshot into a polar orbit around the Sun.
+Because of the extreme heat, no probe can actually enter or attempt to “land” on the Sun directly (until and unless we develop technology far in advance of anything we have today!).
+However, this has not prevented NASA from sending the Parker Solar Probe into an orbit which carries it very close to the sun, less than four million miles from the “surface”.
+The Parker probe is expected to remain in this orbit until at least 2025, carrying out observations not only of the Sun itself, but of the corona, which it is actually inside.